1. What is an Agricultural Security Area (ASA)?

 NO. Your farm does not need to be enrolled in Clean and Green to apply to the Agricultural Conservation Easement (ACE) program.

 There are several ways that you can help preserve farmland in Berks County.
-You can donate money to our program or the newly established non-profit organization, Adopt an Acre Inc.
+You can donate money to our program or another non-profit organization that preserves land.
+You can also spread the word to local

 To find out more information about how to purchase a farm visit AgMap or Pennsylvania FarmLink.